 King's Dream values community-collaboration over consumerism, encouraging entrepreneurs to own the areas of the business that bring them joy and allow us to manage the rest!

-The firm was established in December of 2019 by current owner and founder, Jawan Harris, as a direct response to the city's ballooning gentrification and corresponding economic displacement of it's local BIPOC population.
+The firm was established in December of 2019 by current owner and founder, Jawan Harris, as a direct response to the city's ballooning gentrification and corresponding economic displacement of it's local small businesses community.

 American Civil Rights Movement leader and martyr, Dr. Martin Luther King Jr, was ignited by his dream for racial equality and intra-community equity.

 King's celebrated success was in bridging organizational disparities across African-American political factions, institutions, congregations and allies across the country in the name of civil liberty.

 King's Dream honors the dreams and principles of activist like King by vowing to conduct business ethically and economically to continue strides towards closing racial gaps in American enterprise.

 2019 at a glance.

 In America, there were 30.2 million small businesses

 Each month an average of 543,000 new businesses were started

 82% of companies fail because of cash flow problems